The Contact Winter Music Festival is an electronic dance music festival that takes place at the Pacific Coliseum at the end of December.

 What to Expect

-The event is a large one, and tickets usually sell out in advance.
-The dance floor is usually full of people enjoying the music and generally, the closer to the stage you get the more crowded it is (so if you want more space to dance, staying closer to the back is best).
+The event is significant, and tickets usually sell out in advance.
+Expect a security process when entering.
+Therefore, arrive early.
+The dance floor is usually full of people enjoying the music.
+The closer you get to the stage, the more crowded it gets (so if you want more space to dance, staying toward the back is best).

-(Note: 2 pieces of ID are required when purchasing adult drinks.
-Also, you are usually allowed to bring in one empty reusable water bottle per person.
+(Note: Minors are allowed.
+To purchase adult drinks, two forms of ID are required.
+Guests are usually allowed to bring in one empty reusable water bottle per person.
 You are not permitted to bring in other commercially-produced beverages or liquids in your own bottle.)

 Festival Concert Lineup